manutej/college-bound/README.md

 |sat_lower_quartile|float64|Ranges of Accepted ACT & SAT Student Scores by Colleges|SAT Score marking the lower quartile for the given college or university|
 |sat_upper_quartile|float64|Ranges of Accepted ACT & SAT Student Scores by Colleges|SAT Score marking the upper quartile for the given college or university|

-## Discussion and Next Steps

-Based on all this data, we can conclude that being able to look at the subscores and SAT Quartiles of scores that correspond to certain majors or colleges is a useful way to approach becoming informed about the process.
-By sorting our score values we were able to understand which were the majors that correspond to which of the top scores.
-For example, it helps to know that if I want to pursue an engineering degree, I will probably want to make sure to have a high math score, but also a high reading and writing score (as opposed to the conventional logic of just needing math).
-Future projects could include building a machine learning recommender system that allows one to take all of these colleges with a corresponding score and recommending automatically the best college/major for a given student's score.